ibm-cloud-docs/codeengine/subscription-cron-tutorial.md

 You can set your cron interval by using the `--schedule` option with the **`subscription cron`** command, as shown in Step 3.
 If you do not specify the `--schedule` option, then by default, the cron event is sent every minute of every day.

-## Create your app
+## Create your app (or job)
 {: #create-app}
 {: step}

+While events can be used to trigger apps or jobs, this tutorial uses an app.
 Create your application called `cron-app` with the [**`ibmcloud ce app create`**](/docs/codeengine?topic=codeengine-cli#cli-application-create) command.
-This app pulls an image that is called `cron` that is available from public Docker Hub and always has at least one instance that is running (`--min-scale=1`).
+This app pulls an image that is called `cron` that is available from public Docker Hub.
 This app logs each event as it arrives, showing the full set of HTTP Headers and HTTP Body payload.
 {: shortdesc}

 ```
-ibmcloud ce app create --name cron-app --image ibmcom/cron --min-scale=1
+ibmcloud ce app create --name cron-app --image ibmcom/cron
 ```
 {: pre}